 State of Mexico

-Ciudad Netzahualcoyotl: The assembly very much appreciated a brief visit early in March from Dan Harvey where he spoke in ministry and gospel.
-The assembly has seen God’s blessing in numerical growth over the past few years and appreciates such visits for teaching from God’s Word.
+Ciudad Netzahualcoyotl: The assembly has seen God’s blessing in numerical growth over the past few years and has appreciated visits for the Lord’s Servants who have helped with teaching from God’s Word.

 Zapopan: Paul Thiessen had a week of helpful meetings on the “Local Assembly” at the end of March.